 Fuck Me or Destroy Me is a new short film created by Aisha Mirza in collaboration with her friend, and the film’s protagonist, Harnaam Kaur (aka.
 The Bearded Dame).

 The film was shot in London by filmmaker Tim Travers Hawkins.
 In it, we observe Harnaam, and she observes us, in everyday moments as she applies her make-up and walks through her neighbourhood.
-Gaze is a vital component in this visual interaction.
-As we watch Harnaam through intimate shots within her home, we are confronted with our own voyeurism and position as viewers, drawing parallels to how western beauty standards scrutinise bodies through a societally entrenched lens of whiteness.
-At the same time, through watching, our gaze interlocks with Harnaam’s.
-Her eyes reveal untold nuances of feeling: defiance, resistance, confidence, uncertainty, vulnerability.
-As she assesses herself in the mirror, there is a sense of transcendence; she sees reflections of societal expectations for what they are, glaring them into meaninglessness.
-Yet later, as she walks down the street, purposefully claiming space, she is faced with the stares of strangers and her appearance - the perceived audacity of her very existence in her own body - is constantly called to the forefront.
+Gaze is a vital in this interaction.
+As we watch Harnaam through intimate shots within her home, we are confronted with our own voyeurism and position as viewers, drawing parallels to how western beauty standards scrutinise bodies through a socially entrenched lens of whiteness.
+At the same time, our gaze interlocks with Harnaam’s.
+Her eyes reveal defiance, resistance, confidence, uncertainty, vulnerability.
+As she assesses herself in the mirror, it feels like she is glaring the judgement and expectations into meaninglessness.
+Yet later, as she walks down the street, purposefully claiming space, she is faced with the stares of strangers and her appearance — the perceived audacity of her very existence in her own body — is constantly called to the forefront.
 Eyes judge and question.

 How do we read Harnaam’s agency in this context?